omeka/omeka-s-enduser/docs/search.md

 You can reset your search terms at any time by using the "Reset" button on the upper right next to the "Search" button.

 ## Public views

 The exact appearance of the search interface will vary based on the [theme](sites/site_theme.md) selected.
-However, the way search works should be consistent regardless of theme.
-All of the screenshots in this section are from a site using the the Default theme.
+The way search works is consistent regardless of theme.

 ### Basic search
 There is a search bar near the menu for each site.
 In the default theme, it is located just beneath the main menu, as shown in the image below.